microsoft/BuildTourHack/stories/2/212_Debugging.md

   </ItemGroup>
 </Project>
 ```

+This XML describes to the DesktopBridge Debugging project the location of the Microsoft.Knowzy.WPF.exe after it is built.
+It will use it when the project is launched and copy it to the correct location in the AppX package.
+This will allow for any changes to the Microsoft.Knowzy.WPF project code to be included in the debugging session.
+The need for the Desktop Bridge Debugging project will most likely change in future updates to Visual Studio 2017.

 * Save your changes.

 * Now it is time to **Clean** the solution and then **Build** the Solution.